Even If You Don't

 "Even If You Don't" is a song by the American rock band Ween.
 It was released in 2000 as the lead single from the album White Pepper.
+It was described as "a flamboyant rocker".

+The music video for "Even If You Don't" was directed by the creators of South Park, Trey Parker and Matt Stone.

 The song was covered by the indie/pop-punk supergroup Two Tongues on their self-titled debut album, released in 2009.
-It was described as "a flamboyant rocker".
-"Even If You Don't" was made into a music video directed by the creators of South Park, Trey Parker and Matt Stone.

 Formats

 Enhanced CD single

 Includes the QuickTime video of "Even If You Don't" directed by Matt Stone & Trey Parker of "South Park".